Signatures of a subpopulation of hierarchical mergers in the GWTC-4 gravitational-wave dataset

-Fig.~\ref{fig:spline-posterior} plots the fraction of 1G+2G mergers, $\xi$, as a function of primary mass.
-Near $m_1\sim45\,M_\odot$, the 1G+2G fraction transitions from $\xi\approx 0$ to $\xi>0$, consistent with Refs.~\cite{Pierra:2024fbl, Banagiri:2025dmy, Antonini:2024het, Antonini:2025zzw, Tong:2025xir, Tong:2025wpz, Antonini:2025ilj}.
-Defining the transition point $m_*$ by the horizontal slice of the posterior at $\xi = 0.5$ between $m_1\in(30,80)M_\odot$, we find $m_* = 46.3_{-7.2}^{+21.9}M_\odot$.
-The fraction of 1G+2G mergers is confidently constrained above zero above this transition---and is consistent with unity---until $\sim 100 M_\odot$.
-Beyond this mass, as well as below $\sim 7M_\odot$, we roughly recover the prior on $\xi$ due to the lack of data.
-Marginalized over primary mass, we find the total fraction of hierarchical mergers to be $\xi = 0.14_{-0.07}^{+0.12}$.
+Figure~\ref{fig:spline-posterior} plots the fraction of 1G+2G mergers, $\xi$, as a function of primary mass.
+Near $m_1\sim46\,M_\odot$, the 1G+2G fraction transitions from $\xi\approx 0$ to $\xi>0$, consistent with Refs.~\cite{Pierra:2024fbl, Banagiri:2025dmy, Antonini:2024het, Antonini:2025zzw, Tong:2025xir, Tong:2025wpz, Antonini:2025ilj}.
+While the flexible model does not force a transition, we can use the inferred $\xi(m_1)$ structure to define a transition point $m_*$ as the mass in $m_1\in(30,80)M_\odot$ at which $\xi$ first crosses 0.5.
+We find $m_* = \mstarcred M_\odot$.
+The 1G+2G fraction is confidently constrained to be nonzero above this transition---and is consistent with unity---until $\sim 100 M_\odot$.
+Quantitatively, we obtain $\xi>0.5$ for $m_1\in[60,100]M_\odot$ at 90\% credibility.
+Outside $\sim7\text{--}100M_\odot$, we roughly recover the prior.
+Marginalized over primary mass, the total fraction of hierarchical mergers is $\xi = 0.14_{-0.07}^{+0.12}$.